caramel and cashews

 • Add dry ingredients to pumpkin mixture and beat on medium speed until thoroughly combined.

 • Spray or line a muffin pan, and scoop batter ¾ of the way full in each one.
-You should get 9 total.
+You should get 10 to 12 cupcakes.

-• Bake cupcakes for 21 minutes or until the tops have risen and they bounce back when touched.
+• Bake cupcakes for 18 to 20 minutes or until the tops have risen and they bounce back when touched.
 You can also test with a toothpick.

-• For the frosting, beat 1 stick butter, ¾ cup powdered sugar and 1 T. maple syrup on medium high for 3 minutes.
-Add ¾ cup powdered sugar, 1 T. milk, and ¼ t. cinnamon and beat 3 more minutes.
+• For the frosting, beat 1 stick butter, ¾ cup powdered sugar and 1 tablespoon maple syrup on medium high for 2 minutes.
+Add ¾ cup powdered sugar, one tablespoon heavy cream, ⅛ teaspoon maple extract, and ¼ teaspoon cinnamon and beat 3 more minutes.

-• Finally add the last ½ cup powdered sugar and 1 T. maple syrup and beat 3 more minutes.
+• Finally add the last ½ cup powdered sugar and 1 tablespoon maple syrup and beat 2 more minutes.

 • Pipe or spread frosting onto completely cooled cupcakes, sprinkle with cinnamon and add a candy corn to the top of each one.